What is normal for homeschoolers? Turns out, normal looks a lot like not normal at all!

 “Is this normal?”

 Is it normal to not know what to do half the time?
 It is normal to give up sometimes on the school work and let them play video games while I scroll on my phone?
+Is it normal to spend this much money, as much as I am trying to homeschool on a budget?
 Is it normal to feel like I’m failing all the time?
 Is it normal to not be able to read at 7, at 8, at 9?

 The last month or so has been decidedly NOT normal around here.
 A close family member had open heart surgery in another state.
 My oldest came home from college for the winter break.
 We all got horribly sick.